 Shopify is the most hands-off eCommerce solution.
 Business owners won’t need to sign up for a hosting plan, but they’ll find fewer customization options on Shopify than on other platforms.
 With a goal of making selling simple, Shopify offers users hundreds of templates, built-in shopping carts, and a full marketing suite.

-- Includes a site builder with 100s of FREE and premium Shopify themes
+- Site builder with 100s of FREE and premium themes

 - Try Shopify FREE for 14 days.